How to Invest in Property: A Blueprint for Achieving Long-Term Success

 Commercial property investment can be more risky and is more difficult and expensive to finance.
 However commercial property investment can offer tax advantages.
 Commercial property investment can offer tax advantages for some investors who want to invest in property through their pension scheme.

-Buy, refurbish, refinance and rent (BRRR): You buy a property using short-term finance, refurbish it, refinance it onto cheaper long-term finance and then rent it out.
+- Buy, refurbish, refinance and rent: You buy a property using short-term finance, refurbish it, refinance it onto cheaper long-term finance and then rent it out.
+This strategy is also known as BRR.

-Flats or apartments: These are often entry-level property investments.
+Flats (apartments): These are often entry-level property investments.
 They are usually the cheapest type of property to invest in and are easy to run.
-They can also be fully managed property investments.
+You can buy a traditional apartment and rent to traditional tenants or you can buy a purpose-built student property investment.

 Houses (single lets): A single house let to one person or family.
-They require a little more investment and a little more management time.
+They require a little more investment as a terrace house, semi-detached or detached house is often a more expensive asset.

 Houses (multi lets): Also known as houses in multiple occupations or HMOs.
-A house let to a number of people by the room.
+This is a house let to a number of people by the room.
 HMOs normally offer much higher returns than single lets.
-They are also more expensive to set up and need more management time.
+They are also more expensive to set up and run as you have costs like furniture and utilities that you don't have in single lets.
+The costs of the properties are often much higher as it requires typically 3+ bedrooms with most professional HMOs and Student HMOs actually having 5, 6 or even 7 or more bedrooms.
+Because of the increase in tenants, it will also require more management time.

 Raising Finance